-This 2016 WPI update compares the latest results for each of the WPI indicators with their 2007 baseline results, measuring regional progress over approximately 7-8 years to date.
+This 2018 WPI update compares the latest results for each of the WPI indicators with their 2007 baseline results, measuring regional progress over approximately 10 years to date.
 Around half of the WPI indicators also have historical data going back to 2001 or earlier, giving a longer-term view where available.
-The aim is to inform the Waikato public, planners and decision-makers of genuine progress against key indicators of wellbeing.

 Follow the link to see the report: Development of the Waikato Progress Indicators (WPI)